Torsph/ScrollViewMenuSlider/README.md

 What this is
 ------------

-ScrollViewMenuSlider is a similar control to the slide down menu control featured in Facebook iOS app created by Facebook.
+ScrollViewMenuSlider is a similar control to the slide down menu control featured in the iOS app created by Facebook.

 ![Alt text](http://i50.tinypic.com/352fz8i.jpg "ScrollViewMenuSlider")